-Adapting During Hero
+Adapting During Uncertain Times

 First of all, the anxiety you feel right now — most likely related to the uncertainty of tomorrow, the day after tomorrow, and the future in general — all fundraisers in Ireland, the UK, the US, and in most places around the world are feeling it too!
 At this stage, all of us know someone who has been impacted by this, and it’s changed all of our lives.
 The good news is that we work in a sector that can make a real impact in people’s lives, especially during this uncertain time.
 You just might have to adapt a bit.